 When your degree group is called

-When the degree you are to receive is announced by Dean Greenberg of the College or by Dean O’Neill of the Business School, please stand up together.
+When the degree you are to receive is announced by Dean Greenberg of the College of Arts and Sciences or by Dean O’Neill of the Business School, please stand up together.
 Under the direction of an usher, proceed to the stage one row at a time and keep a continuous flow to the foot of the stage.

 Graduate students, keep your name card in your right hand and drape your master's hood over your left arm.